-- Greet the interviewer(s) with a smile, a firm handshake, and direct eye contact.
-Wait to be seated.
-You may have several interviewers; be prepared to shake all hands. - It is normal to feel nervous in interviews, so be prepared and do the best you can.
+- Greet the interviewer(s) with a smile and make direct eye contact.
+For an in-person interview, wait to be seated, and if you have several interviewers ensure you make eye contact with all interviewers. - For a virtual interview, you make eye contact by looking into the camera, smile and be aware of your tone of voice. - It is common to feel nervous in interviews, so be prepared and do the best you can.